 Okay, guys… With the pros and cons of Google AdSense out of the way here’s our professional opinion:

 AdSense ads are fine, but you shouldn’t expect them to be your primary source of revenue, especially when you’re just getting started.

 Bottom Line: The income potential just isn’t there, and what little you can make while you’re growing isn’t worth the costs in attention and trust-building.

-If you want to make great money as a professional blogger, adding ads is one of the last things you should do to monetize (when you have enough traffic to work with a premium ad network like AdThrive).
+If you want to make great money, adding ads is one of the last things you should do to monetize (when you have enough traffic to work with a premium ad network like AdThrive).

 This is the ad network that we use, and we didn’t start using them until over a year after we started our health and wellness blog and were already making a consistent $10,000 – $20,000/month with it.

 How did we starting making $10-20k/month with our blog?

 We outline the steps in our comprehensive guide on How to Make Money Blogging!